hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 A data structure for distributing encrypted shares of a secret among all participants in a way that only the intended participant can see part of the share.
 It includes auxiliary information used to validate its correctness and assemble an aggregate public key, i.e., a commitment to a secret share polynomial and a NIZK proof.
 Besides their construction, another operation is to retrieve a deterministic byte representation of an instance and retrieve the corresponding instance back from a byte array representation.

-###### *`TssShareId`*

-A deterministic unique, contiguous starting from 1 identifier for each existent share. a) are unique per share, b) non-0, and c) can be used as input for the polynomial (They are from the same field of the selected curve)

 ###### *`TssPrivateShare`*

 Represents a share owned by the executor of the scheme.
 Contains a secret value used for signing.
-It is also an PairingsPrivateKey.
+It is a `BlsPrivateKey` with an identification useful for Lagrange aggregation.
+Allows
+* Sign a byte array and produce a `TssShareSignature`
+* Aggregate to produce an aggregated `BlsPrivateShare`

 ###### *`TssPublicShare`*

 Represents a share in the system.
 It contains public information that can be used to validate each signature.
-It is also an PairingsPublicKey.
+It is a `BlsPublicKey` with an identification useful for Lagrange aggregation.

+* Verify a `TssShareSignature` and a byte array message
+* Aggregate to produce an aggregated `BlsPublicShare`

 ###### *`TssShareSignature`*

-Represents a signature created from a TSSPrivateShare.
+Represents a signature created from a `TssPrivateShare`.

+* Verify against a `TssPublicShare` and a byte array message
+* Aggregate to produce an aggregated `BlsSignature`

 ###### *`TssParticipantDirectory`*

-This class contains all the information about the participants in the scheme.
+This class contains the public information about all the participants in the scheme.

+###### *`TssParticipantPrivateInfo`*

 This includes participants' `tssEncryptionPublicKeys`, total shares, and owned shares.

 ###### *`TssService`*

-A class that implements all the TSS operations allowing:
+An interface that allows accessing the different stages for the process.

+###### *`TssSStage`*

+Two possible stages:
+* Genesis
+* and rekey.

+Given that the aggregation of the keys, and the validations of messages are slightly different in each case, this separation allows to address the change in the interface when resolving each process.

+###### *`TssGenisisStage`*

+During genesis stage, all participants collaborate and agree on a shared polynomial and set up their initial key material.

-* Generate TSSMessages out of a random PrivateShare
+* Generate `TssMessage` from a random `TssPrivateShare`
-* Generate TSSMessages out of a list of PrivateShares
+* Verify `TssMessage` from a `ParticipantDirectory`
+* Obtain an `TssShareExtractor`

+###### *`TssRekeuStage`*

+In the rekey stage, the participants distribute their key material resulting on a fresh set of shares per each, that will aggregate to the previously defined aggregated BlsPublicShare.

+* Generate `TssMessage` from an existent `TssPrivateShare`
-* Verify TSSMessages out of a ParticipantDirectory
+* Verify `TssMessage` from a `ParticipantDirectory` and all existent previous `TssPublicShare`
+* Obtain an `TssShareExtractor`

+###### *`TssShareExtractor`*

+A Share extractor is a stateful class that allows to perform the extraction, while accepts configuration to run async and also reports the advance of the process.

-* Obtain PrivateShares out of TssMessages for each owned share
+* Obtain `TssPrivateShare` for each owned share from a list of valid `TssMessage` and the participant private info.
-* Obtain PublicShares out of TssMessages for each share
+* Obtain `TssPublicShare` for each share from a list of valid `TssMessage`
-* Aggregate PublicShares
-* Sign Messages
-* Verify Signatures
-* Aggregate Signatures
+* extract method resolves both operation and caches the result for latter access.

+##### Note about the serialization of TssMessages

+`TssMessage`s can be converted from and to byte arrays following this specification:

+Given
+* `e` Size of the FieldElement
+* `g` Size of the elements of the public key assigned group
+* `t` threshold value
+* `s` total-shares (Participants*Shares)

+The message is serialized as follows:
+* 4 bytes (big-endian) representing the version of the message.
+Must coincide with whatever `MESSAGE_CURRENT_VERSION` constant value declared in the generating/processing service.
+* 1 byte for `SignatureSchema` that originated the message.
+* 4 bytes (big-endian) representing the shareId that originated the message.
+* A list of `e` elements, each of size `g` bytes, representing the shared randomness (total of `e * g` bytes).
+* `s` lists of `e` elements, each of size `g` bytes, representing the encrypted shares (total of `s * e * g` bytes).
+* A list of `t` elements, each of size `g` bytes, representing the polynomial commitment (total of `t * g` bytes).
+* `g` bytes representing the proof element `f`.
+* `g` bytes representing the proof element `a`.
+* `e` bytes representing the proof scalar `zr`.
+* `e` bytes representing the proof scalar `za`.

-##### Usage
+##### Tss-Library Usage

 ###### *Input*